I believe without a doubt that financial planning is the key to having peace of mind about your finances.

 The planning process is just that – a process.
 It is not a one-time event.

-I’ll work with you to map out your goals and give you the choice to implement the recommendations or have me do it for you.
+I’ll work with you to map out your goals and give you a choice to implement the recommendations or have me do it for you.

 It’s your plan.
 I want you to have it your way.
 It’s my job to help you accomplish your goals.
 There are a lot of ways to do that.
 We’ll work together to define what that process looks like for you.